Update: it’s still winter.

 On the personal tip, finding creative ways to work more closely and more strategically with others feeds the soul.
 Collabs give us a sense of connection, bonding, mutual respect, fun, and energy.
 It doesn’t always come naturally, though.
 So, if you are the self-sufficient/fiercely-independent/don’t-have-time-for-this type, try repeating the following phrase to yourself - it's my personal reminder to stay open and to think beyond my own margins:

 You don’t have to do everything on your own - magic happens when you let people in.

-However, if you’re not quite ready to crawl out from under that blanket, below is my 60’s-style emo gift to you.
+However, if you’re not quite ready to abandon the comfort of the fireplace, here is my 60’s-style emo gift to you.
+[Click to play]

 Kickstart your communication plan and never run out of ideas with this helpful list of topics.
 Engage and inspire your audience with messages they'll actually WANT to read - while getting them primed and ready for your next giving campaign.

 We're going places, you and I!
 Never miss a beat by joining my mailing list - I promise to only send you useful, inspirational (or funny) information.
 Pinky swear!